memfault/interrupt/_drafts/gdbundle.md

 will load it for us automatically.

 > NOTE: GDB will auto load scripts from the directories listed in the command
-> `show auto-load scripts-directory` or from thee current working directory.
+> `show auto-load scripts-directory` or from the current working directory.

 For this example, we'll copy our previous file.